Buying a Home – Understanding the Home Buying Process

 Stamp duty is a Government tax on buying a property over a certain price bracket, and is only applicable if the price of the home you’re buying is over the relevant threshold.
 Stamp duty is paid on completion.

-First-time buyers don’t pay stamp duty.
+First-time buyers currently don’t pay stamp duty if the home is worth less than £425,000.
 So, thanks to the affordability of our homes, and the fact that many of our customers are first-time buyers we find that the majority of our customers do not have to pay stamp duty.

 Key release

-When you’ve completed we’ll handover the keys, and your homeowner pack which contains your homeowner’s manual, appliance warranties and any other documents you need.
+Once you’ve completed, we’ll hand over the keys, and your homeowner pack which contains your homeowner’s manual, appliance warranties and any other documents you need.

 After completion your solicitor will continue with the formal side of things and register you as the homeowner with the Land Registry.
 It can take several weeks for the Land Registry to complete this process.
 Once it has been completed your solicitor will send you a copy of the updated Land Registry entry showing you as the owners of your new home.